mirror/dd-wrt/src/router/curl/docs/wcurl.md

 **wcurl --curl-options="--progress-bar --http2" example.com/filename.txt**

-Resume from an interrupted download (if more options are used, this needs to be the last one in the list):
+Resume from an interrupted download.
+The options necessary to resume the download (`--clobber --continue-at -`) must be the **last** options specified in `--curl-options`.
+Note that the only way to resume interrupted downloads is to allow wcurl to overwrite the destination file:

-**wcurl --curl-options="--continue-at -" example.com/filename.txt**
+**wcurl --curl-options="--clobber --continue-at -" example.com/filename.txt**

+Download multiple files without a limit of concurrent connections per host (the default limit is 5):

+**wcurl --curl-options="--parallel-max-host 0" example.com/filename1.txt example.com/filename2.txt**

 # AUTHORS